-The most reliable VPN providers will always offer a 30-day money-back guarantee.
+When comparing VPNs, the most reliable VPN providers will always offer a 30-day money-back guarantee.
 This means you can basically use their services “for free” for a month, usually without any data caps (though you should always read the refund policy to be sure).

 With this in mind, our recommendations for the best Netflix VPNs that will give you access to 1000s more movies and TV shows are:

 - CyberGhost VPN – 14-day money-back guarantee (45-day guarantee on longer subscription terms)